Sowmya-BH/AI-Dev/README.md

 ---

-This README provides a comprehensive overview of your application, including setup instructions, features, and future development plans.
+This README provides a comprehensive overview of the application, including setup instructions, features, and future development plans.
 Feel free to customize it further based on your specific needs!